MorganZhang100/WebMail/README.md

 This is a webmail project written by Morgan Zhang for the Principle of Software Development course assignment.

 ## Summary
-- All First 21 features are done.
+- All not advanced features are done.
 - For advanced feature, Morgan WebMail can receive attachment.

 ##### Test Server Address
 - http://104.131.144.128:8080/
 - https://104.131.144.128:8443/
 - Test Account
-Login name : 123
-Password : qwe
+Login name : 123 , Password : qwe

 ## What's done